Verisense-Health-Inc/verisense-code-samples/README.md

 | etime | seconds | Timestamp of the data point in seconds |
 | spo2 | % | blood oxygen level |

 **That's it!
-You've successfully configured and run the script in PyCharm for the Verisense Health's dsci_algorithms_python repository.**
+You've successfully configured and run the script in PyCharm for the Verisense Health's aws-s3-file-downloader repository.**